 The next on the list is Chandanwari, located at a distance of about 8 kilometers further from Betaab Valley and 15 kilometers from Pahalgam.
 This is the place where the motorable road ends and the trek for Amarnath Cave begins.

 There is nothing special about Chandanwari, to be honest.
-It is located in the middle of the forest and is marked with a lot of small dhabas.
+It is located in the middle of the forest and is marked by a lot of small dhabas.

 It is only the setting of the place and the natural beauty around it that makes it worth a visit.
 Even the drive from Pahalgam to Chananwari is quite scenic.